-The festival takes place starting Saturday May 14, 2016 and continues the 15th, 21st, and 22nd.
-On those days, the festivities begin bright and early at 7:30am and continue on until 4:00pm.
+The festival dates have yet to be announced for 2018.
+On festival days, the festivities begin bright and early at 7:30am and continue on until 4:00pm.
 The festivities occur in Queen Creek at 24810 South Rittenhouse Road, Queen Creek, AZ 85142.
 Come hungry and most of all ready for an amazing time of family friendly fun!

 Annual Snowball Slide in Flagstaff